Serhetabat: Overview

 In 1885, Serhetabat and the surrounding region were seized from Afghanistan by Russian forces as a result of the Panjdeh incident (also referred to as the Battle of Kushka), in which about 600 Afghan soldiers were overwhelmed by over 2500 Russian troops.

 The settlement was founded in 1890 as a Russian military outpost.
 A local rail-line branching from Merv (now Mary) on the Central Asian Railway was inaugurated on 1 March 1901, causing some degree of international excitement.

 A point south of the city is the southernmost point of Turkmenistan and used to be the southernmost point of the Russian Empire and of the Soviet Union.
 A 10-metre stone cross, installed to commemorate the tercentenary of the House of Romanov in 1913, memorialises this fact.
-This cross was one of four erected in 1913, but is the only one still remaining.

-In 1988, Afghan mujahideen attacked and successfully captured this town and held it for several days.

 Transport

 The broad gauge railway crosses into Afghanistan at the station, Torghundi being the railhead station on the other side.
 It was built in 1960.
 In February 2018, the existing rail line between Serhetabat and Torghundi was restored to service.
 This line is planned to be extended to Herat, where it could potentially connect to a rail line under construction from Khaf, Iran.
 Serhetabat is the southern end of Turkmenistan highway A-388, which connects the city to Ýolöten, Murgap, and Mary.
 The nearest airport is at Galaýmor.